qtilities/jacksettings/README.md

 ![](screenshot.png)

-This is a simplified JACK settings mimic of [Cadence], but using a user [systemd service].
+This is a simplified JACK settings application mimic of [Cadence], but using a user [systemd service].

 This application uses the [CLI11 command line parser].